 Hemophilia refers to a group of bleeding disorders, usually genetically inherited.
 People with these disorders do not produce enough blood clotting factors, which can cause uncontrolled bleeding.
 In the case of hemophilia type A, patients make too little or no clotting factor VIII.

-The development of drugs that rely on techniques of gene therapy or editing may help hemophilia patients to overcome problems associated with this disease by inducing the generation of coagulation factors through normal cell processes of protein formation.
+The development of treatments that rely on gene therapy techniques may help people with hemophilia overcome problems associated with this disease by inducing the production of clotting factors by the patient’s own cells.

-The goal of treatment with SB-525 is to reduce or eliminate the need for coagulation factor VIII replacement therapy by getting cells to naturally produce this important protein.
+The goal of SB-525 treatment is to reduce or eliminate the need for replacement therapy by inducing cells to naturally produce their own clotting factor VIII.

-SB-525 is composed of a small portion of genetic material with the code for the production of factor VIII.
+SB-525 is composed of a small portion of genetic material with the code necessary for the production of factor VIII.
 Once inside cells, it is hoped that this genetic material will bind to the patient’s own genetic material and allow the production of factor VIII by the cell’s protein-making machinery.

-Results from a preclinical study showed a long-term production of human coagulation factor VIII in mouse models of hemophilia A, through the use of adeno-associated viral vector delivery of genetic information to the liver of the animals using AAV.
+Results from a preclinical study showed long-term production of human clotting factor VIII in mouse models of hemophilia A when genetic information was delivered to the liver of the animals using AAV.

 Hemophilia News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.